waimea-snoble/300dtd-gymnastics-nelson-website-project/docs/2-sprint-2-mvp.md

 ![Volunteer/Unvolunteer-required-amount](screenshots/volunteer-and-unvolunteer-required-amount.gif)

-### Changes / Improvements

-Replace this text with notes any improvements you made as a result of the testing.

-**PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE IMPROVED SYSTEM HERE**

 ## Feedback from client

 After testing all of teh features to make sure they work correctly I showed the website to my client where they said that the website functions great and works how they expected it to.

-**PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE TESTING HERE**

-### Changes / Improvements

-Replace this text with notes any improvements you made as a result of the testing.

-**PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE IMPROVED SYSTEM HERE**

 ---